succinctlabs/cosm-wasm-telepathy/README.md

-# CosmWasm Verifier for Telepathy (Ethereum ZK Light Client)
+# CosmWasm Verifier for Telepathy